digimonkeys/Front-end-Developer-Interview-Questions/README.md

 * Which JavaScript patterns do you know?

+- Guard pattern
+In computer programming, a guard is a boolean expression that must evaluate to true if the program execution is to continue in the branch in question.
+Regardless of which programming language is used, guard code or a guard clause is a check of integrity preconditions used to avoid errors during execution.

 - Constructor pattern
 Object constructors are used to create specific types of objects - both preparing the object for use and accepting arguments which a constructor can use to set the values of member properties and methods when the object is first created.